free5gc/free5gc.github.io/docs/forum.md

 We are pleased to announce the 1st free5GC World Forum, to be held in conjunction with ACM Conference on Computer and Communications Security (CCS) 2025 ([https://www.sigsac.org/ccs/CCS2025/](https://www.sigsac.org/ccs/CCS2025/)), one of the premier conferences in cybersecurity.
 This forum will bring together researchers, industry professionals, and open-source contributors to explore the challenges and recent advancements in 5G core networks, with a particular focus on security and the transformative role of free5GC, the leading open-source 5G Standalone (SA) core network.

 free5GC ([https://free5gc.org/](https://free5gc.org/)), a project hosted by the Linux Foundation, is a fully 3GPP-compliant open-source 5G core network platform.
 It empowers researchers, developers, and businesses to drive innovation in 5G systems, providing a robust prototyping environment for next-generation connectivity solutions.
-Recent notable architectures such as L25GC and L25GC+ ([https://github.com/nycu-ucr/L25GC-plus](https://github.com/nycu-ucr/L25GC-plus)), which aim to significantly reduce control plane latency while maintaining 3GPP compliance, exemplify how free5GC facilitates the development and testing of cutting-edge ideas on a production-grade 5G core.
+Recent notable architectures such as L25GC+ ([https://github.com/nycu-ucr/L25GC-plus](https://github.com/nycu-ucr/L25GC-plus)), which aim to significantly reduce control plane latency while maintaining 3GPP compliance, exemplify how free5GC facilitates the development and testing of cutting-edge ideas on a production-grade 5G core.

 The forum will provide a unique opportunity for participants to share insights, present innovations, and shape the future direction of free5GC and next-generation mobile networks.